WilsonBillkia/bane/README.md

 ## Social Impact
 The project hopefully has the potential to realise some positive social impact:
-* Can potentially help with the re-use of IT assets in the developing world into physically secure, community led blockchain projects / agricultural / IoT applications, etc.
+* Enables re-use of IT assets in the developing world into physically secure, community led blockchain projects / agricultural / IoT applications, etc.
-* Provides testing & training tools for building cheap blockchain development labs
+* Provides testing & training tools for building cheap blockchain development labs for education
-* Made entirely with open source software.

 ## What does this do?